ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mysql_tune/tuning.md

 layout: "learningpathall"
 ---

-In this section we will discuss MySQL tuning parameters.
+In this section we will discuss `MySQL` tuning parameters.

 ##  Why Application Performance Tuning is Important

 Application tuning allows us to gain performance without scaling our deployment up or out.
 This also gives us the option to either use the gained performance, or to trade it for cost savings by reducing the total amount of compute resources provisioned.
-Below is a graph that shows how big of a difference performance tuning on MySQL can make.
+Below is a graph that shows how big of a difference performance tuning on `MySQL` can make.

 ![Before and after Tuning](BeforeAndAfter.png)

 ##  A Note on Tuning

 Keep in mind that deployment configurations and the profile of SQL requests that are made by clients will be different.
-This means there is not a one size fits all set of tuning parameters for MySQL.
-Use the below to get some ideas around how MySQL can be tuned.
+This means there is not a one size fits all set of tuning parameters for `MySQL`.
+Use the below to get some ideas around how `MySQL` can be tuned.

 ##  Storage Technology & File System Format

 The underlying storage technology and the file system format can impact performance significantly.
 In general, locally attached SSD storage will perform best.
 However, network based storage systems can perform very well too.
 As always, performance is dependent on the request profile coming from clients.
 We suggest that the reader spends some time studying and experimenting with different storage technologies and configuration options.

-Aside from the storage technology, it is also worth testing different file system formats with MySQL.
-We've found that xfs is a good starting point (ext4 is probably fine too).
+Aside from the storage technology, it is also worth testing different file system formats with `MySQL`.
+We've found that `xfs` is a good starting point (`ext4` is probably fine too).

 ##  MySQL Storage Engines

-There are different storage engines to choose from for MySQL.
-The default is InnoDB.
-This is the storage engine we use to do performance testing and tuning on MySQL.
+There are different storage engines to choose from for `MySQL`.
+The default is `InnoDB`.
+This is the storage engine we use to do performance testing and tuning on `MySQL`.
 Information on alternative storage engines can be found in the [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/storage-engines.html).

 ##  Kernel Configurations

-MySQL can benefit from adjustments to kernel parameters.
+`MySQL` can benefit from adjustments to kernel parameters.
 Below is a list of some kernel related settings that can have a positive impact on performance.

 ### Linux-PAM Limits